 I love this nut chopper when you don’t need large quantities of chopped nuts!
 The find printed measurements on the container are super helpful.

 Ranger cookies can be made gluten and dairy-free easily too.
-Simply replace the flour with a gluten-free flour blend that has xanthan gum or guar gum in the blend.
+Replace the flour with a gluten-free flour blend that has xanthan gum or guar gum in the blend.
 One-to-one or measure-for-measure on the gluten-free flour label will produce the best results.

 To make dairy-free cookies, use coconut oil, shortening, or a similar buttery-flavored product like Earth Balance Buttery Sticks.